jbtronics/bs-treeview/README.md

 * No dependencies (especially not on jQuery)
 * Supports all features of the original libraries (with some minor changes, see below)
 * Search function for nodes
-* Allows selection of one (or if wanted mutiple) nodes, nodes can be checked or unchecked independently
+* Allows selection of one (or if wanted multiple) nodes, nodes can be checked or unchecked independently
 * Methods to control the treeview and nodes states (expand, collapse, select, deselect, check, uncheck, check all, uncheck all)
-* Style each node indepentedly (using different classes, colors, icons, etc.)
+* Style each node independently (using different classes, colors, icons, etc.)
 * Support for different themes, to fit the CSS framework and icon set you are using
 * Improved accessibility by setting the correct `aria-*` tags according [specification](https://www.w3.org/WAI/ARIA/apg/patterns/treeview/)